makrai/notes/zhou2106-finetune-bert-acl22.md

     * Mosbach+ 2020b
     * Hao+ 2020 AACL-IJCNLP
-      Yaru Hao, Li Dong, Furu Wei, and Ke Xu Investigating learning dynamics of BERT fine-tuning.
-In Proceedings of
+      Yaru Hao, Li Dong, Furu Wei, and Ke Xu Investigating learning dynamics of BERT fine-tuning

 # 7 Conclusions 9

 # Appendix A Fine-tuning Details

-* we fine-tune all tasks and representations using HuggingFace library.
-We use a linear weight schduler with a learning rate of 3e −4 , which uses
+* we fine-tune all tasks and representations using HuggingFace library
+  * linear weight schduler with a learning rate of 3e −4
-  * 10% of the total update steps as the warmup steps]
+  * 10% of the total update steps as the warmup steps
     * The same schduler is used for all tasks
-* models are optimized by Adam (Kingma and Ba, 2015) with batch size of 32.
-All
+* models are optimized by Adam (Kingma and Ba, 2015) with batch size of 32
 * fine-tuning is run on a single Titan GPU
 * The best hidden-layer sizes for each task are shown in Table 7